dart-lang/site-www/src/language/isolates.md

 decoded JSON).

 - First, check if the message is a `SendPort`.
-If so, assign that port to the classes `_sendPort` property so it can be used to send messages later.
+If so, assign that port to the class's `_sendPort` property so it can be used to send messages later.
 - Next, check if the message is of type `Map<String, dynamic>`, the expected type of decoded JSON.
 If so, handle that message with your application-specific logic.
 In this example, the message is printed.